 “War is inevitable — but there are miracles.
 Every day millions of people die, yet we live as if death will never touch us.” –St. Vyasa, The Mahabharata

-In an attempt to understand this exact question, Theater Mitu gathered hours of interviews with a range of communities worldwide: current and past members of military forces; citizens who have been directly affected by war; people diagnosed with terminal illness and their families; doctors, nurses, spiritual leaders, scholars, teachers, mental health professionals and artists.
+In an attempt to understand this exact question, Theater Mitu spent two years gathering interviews with a range of communities worldwide: current and past members of military forces; citizens who have been directly affected by war; people diagnosed with terminal illness and their families; nurses, spiritual leaders, scholars, and mental health professionals.
 As they touch upon, come to the edge of, and often confront death, each interview becomes a portrait of what is left behind — a remnant.

 In a time of seismic loss, as it becomes increasingly difficult for communities to gather en masse, Theater Mitu has reimagined the original live theatrical production of REMNANT as an online experience.
 Part performance, part sound art, part video installation, this work offers an intimate reflection on how loss can scar us, shape us, and at times propel us towards change.

 While engaging a range of voices and aesthetics, the material in this piece is intended for mature viewers.
 Please note that </remnant> contains descriptions of adult situations, challenging language, images of violence, recorded gunshots, loud sounds, and strobing effects.
 Audience discretion is advised.